The practical examination is the third and final stage of the ADC assessment process.

 The Australian Dental Council (ADC) practical examination is the platform for candidates to demonstrate that they are competent to practise safely as a dentist in Australia.
 The practical examination assesses candidates across the range of the Entry-level competencies of the newly qualified dentist.
 The competencies can be viewed here.

 The examination is held over two days; a technical skills day and a clinical skills day.
-Examinations are held most weeks of the year at the ADC examination centre, opening July 2018.
+Examinations are held most weeks of the year at the ADC examination centre.

 Upon successful completion of the practical examination, candidates are eligible to apply for registration with the Dental Board of Australia (DBA).

-You should carefully read the Interim practical examination handbook for dentists for a comprehensive description of the format and requirements of the practical examination.
+You should carefully read the Practical examination handbook for dentists for a comprehensive description of the format and requirements of the practical examination.
 The handbook can be downloaded here.

 Timeframe: Approximately six to nine months